Luzisrepo/EZTIERS-API/README.md

 ## Support

-For questions, feature requests, or to report issues, please contact the EZ Tiers development team at **api@eztiers.example.com** (placeholder – replace with actual support email).
+For questions, feature requests, or to report issues, please contact the EZ Tiers development team at **rayzz.office@gmail.com**

 ---